DC mayor says city's security fund bankrupt in letter to Trump, blames July 4th parade: report

 CLICK HERE TO GET THE FOX NEWS APP

+Fox News reached out to the White House and received a statement from Deputy Press Secretary Judd Deere.

+“President Trump led our Nation in a great Salute to America and recognized the brave sacrifice our service men and women have made throughout history.
+We have received the letter and will respond in a timely manner," he wrote in an email.

-Fox News reached out to the White House and the mayor's office for comment but did not receive a response in time for publication.
+Fox News also reached out to the mayor's office for comment but did not receive a response in time for publication.